campossalex/vvp3-quickstart/README.md

 helm --namespace "vvp-system" upgrade --install "minio" "minio" --repo https://charts.helm.sh/stable --values values-minio.yaml

 # Deploy the VVP 3 helm
 helm upgrade --install ververica-platform oci://registry.ververica.cloud/platform-charts/ververica-platform --version 3.1.0 --namespace vvp-system --values values-vvp.yaml

-# Wait the pods to start to the get token
+# Wait for the pods to start to get token
 kubectl logs vvp-appmanager-0 -n vvp-system

 # Ask for a license to Ververica sendinf the TOKEN obtained before.
 One the license is received, create a license-vvp.yaml with the license content.

+One you get the license file, add the value to the values-vvp-with-license.yaml.
+Ensure the indentation is correct and at the right level (whitspaces).

-# Upgrade the VVP 3 helm with the license file
+# Upgrade the VVP 3 helm with the values-vvp-with-license.yaml file

-helm upgrade --install ververica-platform oci://registry.ververica.cloud/platform-charts/ververica-platform --version 3.1.0 --namespace vvp-system --values values-vvp.yaml -f license-vvp.yaml
+helm upgrade --install ververica-platform oci://registry.ververica.cloud/platform-charts/ververica-platform --version 3.1.0 --namespace vvp-system --values values-vvp-with-license.yaml -f license-vvp.yaml
 ```